ievolved/Express-GroundZero/README.md

-# ExpressGroundZero
+# Express-Simple
 ----

-A simple application to show the simplest possible file server using ExpressJS, vs an equivelant in NodeJS.
+A simple application to show the simplest possible static web server using express.js, vs an equivelant in Node.js.
 The primary learning objectives are:

 * npm install express --save
 * require the `express` package